yangricardo/inf2070-drl-gem-study/inf2070-studies/README.md

 </div>

-# INF2070 - Reinforcement Learning - GEM: A Gym For Agentic LLMs
+# INF2070 - Reinforcement Learning - A Study About the 'GEM: A Gym For Agentic LLMs' publication

 Este fork é uma análise do artigo e repositório do Framework proposto pelo artigo [GEM: A Gym For Agentic LLMs](https://arxiv.org/pdf/2510.01051) compatível com a versão [v0.1.0](https://github.com/axon-rl/gem/tree/2780ab6a7626c012092c045f5b9747062be35214) publicada em 5/10/2025.